gpuweb/gpuweb/proposals/bindless.md

  - It removes the confusing indices between the "slots" that are used in the shader and the "binding" numbers at the API level, which are offset by `GPUBindGroupDescriptor.dynamicArray.start`.
  - It avoids putting two complex but orthogonal aspects of WebGPU in the same object (`GPUBindGroup`).
  - Developers really like the `GPUResourceTable` equivalent in HLSL SM 6.6 ["Dynamic Resources"](https://microsoft.github.io/DirectX-Specs/d3d/HLSL_SM_6_6_DynamicResources.html).
- - It is much more efficiently implementable on the Vulkan descriptor heap extension (that's the better way that heterogenous is exposed in Vulkan).
+ - It is much more efficiently implementable on the Vulkan descriptor heap extension (that's the better way that heterogeneous is exposed in Vulkan).
  - It more clearly guides developers towards having only one bindless thing in shaders, supporting multiple per shader would involve implementation acrobatics.